A middle seat on an overnight flight to Luanda with Angola Airlines.

 Oh shit, now he’s driving towards me.

 He pulled up at the side of the road and began to drive along beside me as I walked, asking me questions.
-In a panic, I suddenly pretended not to understand and started walking faster.
+In a panic, I stopped responding and started walking faster.

-He got out of the car and continued beside me on foot, asking if he could come home with me.
+He got out of the car and continued beside me on foot, asking if he could be my boyfriend; if he could come home with me.
+I was flustered.

 Back safely in my room an hour later, I let out a deep and frustrated sigh.